 Given Lawrence Sperry’s extraordinary productivity and fertile imagination, it seems especially tragic that he died so young.
 When he went down in the Channel at age 31, he had 23 patents related to aircraft safety in his name.
 Surely, had he lived longer, he would have come up with even more brilliant ideas and inventions to make flying easier, safer and more readily available to the public.

-This article was written by retired Lieutenant Colonel William Scheck, who died in 2003.
-This article was originally published in the November 2004 issue of Aviation History magazine.
+This article was written by retired Lieutenant Colonel William Scheck, who died in 2003, and was originally published in the November 2004 issue of Aviation History magazine.
 For more great articles subscribe to Aviation History magazine today!